GitIntel

 text

-git-intel> tools # List all tools
+git-intel> tools # List all 12 tools by category

 git-intel> resources # List all resources